MichaelDerrenbacher/Eigensphere/README.md

 Code is entirely my own and was written during the Winter of 2018.
 During this project I learned more about coordinate systems, plotting techniques, and what eigenvectors and values actually look like.
+Project was inspired by my calc IV professor who showed a pre-calculated demonstration of a 2-D visualizer.
+My V1 is different as it is calculates the eigenvectors in real time geometrically rather than beforehand.